 - shifting Scottsdale Airport air traffic to the outer cusps of our existing flights paths in northern Scottsdale to de-conflict with other air traffic.

 Scottsdale Mayor and City Council members as well as aviation staff are fully engaged: sharing residents’ concerns with FAA, keeping the best interests of our community at hand and working with the FAA.
-The Mayor and Council Office is actively working with Congressional constituents.
-Aviation staff has worked hard responding to noise complainants, participating in meetings, evaluating data, collaborating with the FAA and evaluating complaint trends.
-For more specifics, review timeline.
+The Mayor and Council Office are actively working with Congressional constituents.
+For more specifics, review the timeline.

 In the meantime, residents can report noise complaints via the Noise Complaint Hotline at 480-312-3597 or online.
 Aviation staff promptly responds to these complaints when a callback is requested.